FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 infrastructure for key sites in our ownership to allow for the eventual delivery of affordable

 homes in Limerick through Serviced Sites Funding.
-Strong collaboration with Approved--- 9
+Strong collaboration with Approved
+---
+9

 Housing Bodies will continue as a means of enhancing delivery mechanisms while also